costastf/blind-Pyrsync/README.md

 Call the backup script as root /path/to/scipt/backup.py DRIVESERIAL DEVICENAMEUNDERDEV PARTITIONNAMEUNDERDEV and everything should run OK.
 If not, troubleshoot according to the error messages given.
 If everything works out as expected you are good to go.

 Added heavy logging for debugging purposes.
 Under conf directory there is logging.json file with options for logging.
 I have enabled debug level as default.
 One should only change to the desired logging level in the json file.
-The logging in done on stdout and on a file in the root of the blind-Pyrsync directory called backup.log.
+The logging is done on stdout and on a file called backup.log.
+If one would want that back up file to be in a specific directory one should change the path in the logging.json file.
+If the backup script is run by udev as it is intended the default location of the backup.log is the root of the filesystem.
 With a simple tail -f on that file one could figure out any trouble with the back up.
 Have fun!